 Symptoms generally develop slowly over years.
 The progression of symptoms is often a bit different from one person to another due to the diversity of the disease.
 People with PD may experience:

-- Tremor, mainly at rest and described as pill rolling tremor in hands.
+- Tremor, mainly at rest and described as a pill-rolling tremor in hands.
 Other forms of tremor are possible

 - Limb rigidity

 - Gait and balance problems